cabaceira/ps-event-interfaces-app/README.md

 |:-----------|:------------:|------------:|
 | Before the mailer sends an email       |    IPreEmailSent      |        executePreEmailSent |

-In this case our method is building and email object that includes the text of the mailer email in its body.
+In this case, our method is building an email object that includes the text of the mailer email in its body.

-To simulate a SMTP server we are using the following project :
+To simulate an SMTP server we are using the following project :

 *  [fake-smpt-server.](https://github.com/haravich/fake-smtp-server?tab=readme-ov-file)

-This project offers a quick way for setting up a fake SMTP server using a Docker image, allowing you to mimic email exchanges for testing purposes.
-It offers a web-interface where we can see the intercepted emails.
+This project offers a quick way to set up a fake SMTP server using a Docker image, allowing you to mimic email exchanges for testing purposes.
+It offers a web interface where we can see the intercepted emails.

 ![](images/MailCatcher.png)

-The method in our App, builds a IEmailDescriptor object.
+The method in our app builds an IEmailDescriptor object.

 ```
 public executePreEmailSent(context: IPreEmailSentContext, read: IRead, http: IHttp, persis: IPersistence, modify: IModify): Promise<IEmailDescriptor> {